coady/clients/README.md

 Clients provide [requests](https://python-requests.org) and [httpx](https://www.encode.io/httpx) wrappers which encourage best practices, particularly always using Sessions to connect to the same host or api endpoint.

+`httpx` is on track to reach 1.0 status before `requests3` is available, and natively supports a base URL on its client.
+The next version of `clients` is planned to use only `httpx`.

 ## Usage
 Typical [requests](https://python-requests.org) usage is redundant and inefficient, by not taking advantage of connection pooling.